 The NAP NBEDS and NAPC aggregate NBEDS work together to collect data on non-admitted activity in the public hospital system.
 The two collections are designed to be complementary, with the NAPC aggregate NBEDS providing the remainder of non-admitted activity that is unable to be provided at the episode-level.

 Each year the collection increasingly reports on episode-level data, however not all data suppliers are able to report data in this format.
-In 2020-21, 75% of non-admitted patient service events were recorded at the episode-level and 25% of service events were recorded at the aggregate-level.
+In 2021-22, 80% of non-admitted patient service events were recorded at the episode-level.